Profile Picture

 My name is pronounced: Day-vee Wex

 Welcome!
-I am a sixth-year Ph.D. student in the Department of Economics at the Massachusetts Institute of Technology (MIT).
-My research is in development economics and organizational economics, focusing on technology and firms in lower-income countries, particularly in West Africa.
+I am a Ph.D. candidate in the Department of Economics at the Massachusetts Institute of Technology [Link to my MIT webpage].
+My primary field is Development Economics, with secondary interests in Organizational Economics.

 Over the past eight years, I have conducted research projects in Côte d'Ivoire, Ethiopia, Senegal, and Togo.

 I am on the 2024-25 Academic Job Market.
-[CV] - houeix@mit.edu

 Research Papers